KHP-Informatics/ALS_DiseaseCapsule/README.md

 results/capsnet_balanced/roc_curve.png
 ```

-## Leave-one-out and leave-half-out experiments
+## Leave-one-out and leave-half-out experiments, and external validation

 The manuscript used national cohort-based splits.
 These can be reproduced by creating index files corresponding to the held-out national cohort or half-cohort, then passing those index files to the same Gene-PCA and model-training scripts.